v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 ## Notes

 The tester is only capable of getting indexed metadata, Body Text, Body HTML and Thumbnail.
 Some metadata only exists when a real extension is being ran, so results may vary.
 So in some cases, it's better to test with re-building a source.

-It is currently not possible to test with a datastream in prod.
-The next rollout (August 5th, 2017) will allow this feature to work.
+No additional support will be provided by the Coveo-Labs team.

-This was tested on Chromium 58.0 running Ubuntu 16.04
+Coveo Support is not supporting this extension.

-No additional support will be provided by the Coveo-Labs team
+For help, you can try [creating an issue](https://github.com/coveo-labs/pipeline-extension-manager/issues).